Original approaches in the quest for a cure - News - The Lily Foundation

 If you were to injure your leg, stem cells would be mobilised to make your leg muscle function again.
 Stem cells work to repair damaged tissue, and it’s possible to cultivate them outside of the body for this purpose, but you need huge numbers.
 And the more specialised stem cells are, the less well you can process them in this way.
 With the heart or brain, for example, the cells are much more specialised so it’s more difficult to use this approach.
 But muscle cells are ideal.

-And that’s where Bert and his team believe there’s an opportunity, especially because muscle problems are highly prominent amongst mitochondrial patients.
+And that’s where Bert and his team believe there’s an opportunity, especially because muscle problems are highly prominent amongst mitochondrial disease patients.
 Bert’s group are using stem cells from the blood vessels in muscle which can be cultured in their billions – more than enough to treat someone.
 The cells are injected into the bloodstream where they travel to the muscle and, if there’s muscle damage, target it for repair.

 Through their research, they discovered that although a patient might have high amounts of mutated mitochondrial DNA in their muscle, sometimes as much as 60, 70 or even 80%, they might still have stem cells that are mutation free.
 “We don’t know why this is,” says Bert, “but it gives us the opportunity to test this therapy with a patient’s own cells without having to manipulate them.”